Build powerful and customizable skill trees in your project for Gamemaker.

 Getting Started

-• Import the Easy Skill Tree Engine library .yymps package into your project.
+Import the Easy Skill Tree Engine Base Package .yymps package into your project.

 Edit macros